 We want our students to have the best possible time with us and to facilitate their social and personal development we offer the following:

-- Supportive Student Union - the Student Union helps run events, clubs and societies, find out more.
+- Supportive Student Union - the Students' Union helps run events, clubs and societies, find out more.

 - Trips and Tours - the International Centre also runs regular optional trips and tours that give international students the opportunity to visit different places and make new friendships.
-Trips include, Paris, Edinburgh, Cambridge, Liverpool and many more, find out more.
+Trips include, Paris, Edinburgh, Cambridge, Liverpool and many more.